The Ultimate Guide On How To Properly Prepare Tea

 Add Tea or Water:

 Depending on the tea, you should add one or the other.
-If the tea leaf is delicate and mild like that of blue tea, it is advisable to add the water to the tea kettle first and then the tea.
+If the tea leaf is delicate and mild like with oolong or floral teas, it is advisable to add the water to the tea kettle first and then the tea.
 In contrast, if it is a robust tea leaf like in some varieties of black tea, the opposite should be done.
 These steps have a notable influence on the drink’s flavor.
-Cover.

 How long to steep the tea: